diogogomesaraujo/HighSchool-Management/README.md

 > If you're using Windows Subsystem for Linux (WSL), make sure you have Java installed in WSL to run the JAR file.
 Check by running `java -version` in the Bash shell.
 If you face any issues, you can alternatively run the JAR file using the Windows command prompt, provided Java is installed on your Windows system.

 ## In the Future
-> Implementations for the near future:
+Implementations for the near future:
 >* Rooms for the Classes;
 >* Organize the Forms Class;
 >* Better Statistics Based on the Given Data;
+>* Mutiple Years and Professional Courses.